raspberrypilearning/temperature-log/worksheet.md

 >>>
 ```

 1. You'll notice that the numbers have been placed in a list.
 Unfortunately the `4` and the `8` have been split.
-By adding a `+` to the d, you can search for numbers that are consecutive.
+You can resolve this by adding a `+` to the d.
+This will then search for numbers that are consecutive.
 Edit the line so it's like this:

 ``` python
 temp = findall("\d+", temp)